ArvindParekh/Quote-Studio/README.md

 🔤 **Custom Fonts**: Express your style with a selection of fonts or upload your own.

+## 📦 Technologies

+- `React`
+- `Tailwind`

+## Process

+I started by making the most basic layout, a page divided into two parts - left for the sidebar and right for the actual quote-image.
+Once that was done, I focused on just building the basic functionalities in the sidebar - the input for quote and author and configuring them to reflect on the quote-image.

+I initially used `html2canvas` library to handling the conversion of the DOM element into an image.
+But that didn't work out very well and had issues with borders.
+So I had to switch to another library called `dom-to-image`.

+After the basics were set up and the mvp made with download and copy to clipboard functionality, I went on iterating over it to include all the additional features - size, opacity, random quotes, font styles, quote categories, gradients, and templates.

+After all this, the final step was updating the UI to make it a bit more attractive.

+## Learnings

+One of the main things I learned was to effectively utilize the `useState` hook.
+I intially had a huge number of them to store different states of the app.
+After a point, there were too many of them and I had to figure out to refactor them.
+I brought them down to just two, making use of objects and arrays to store different configs into a single useState.

 ## How to Use

 1. **Clone the Repository:**